rstrauman/LinkedInButBetter/README.md

 **LinkedIn But Better** is a two-page web application that simulates a professional social network.
 It uses the Random User Generator API to display connections, localStorage for login authentication, and a realistic 3-column LinkedIn-style layout.

-This project was built as the Final Project for SD-105 (Introduction to Third-Party APIs).

 ---

 ## Features